-The SMRT is often asked, “How do I become an MR Technologist?”
-The SMRT offers educational material pertaining to the field of MR, but does not provide training courses in how to be an MR Technologist.
+The ISMRT is often asked, “How do I become an MR Technologist?”
+The ISMRT offers educational material pertaining to the field of MR, but does not provide training courses in how to be an MR Technologist.
 The following information is intended to help provide you some direction in your quest to become an MR Technologist.

 Click here for a list of MR Training Programs.

 The most common method for becoming an MR Technologist in the United States is to be working as a Radiographer in an institution that has an MR System, express an interest, and learn how to operate the scanner from another Radiologic Technologist (on the job training).
 Most accredited hospitals and health care imaging providers in the United States prefer that employees be registered through the ARRT.

 On the job training, by another Technologist knowledgeable in the field, is also the way most MR Technologists are trained in many countries around the world.

 ARRT Registered Radiographer